-St. Petersburg Estate Planning For Children & Young Adults
+St. Petersburg Estate Planning For Minor Children & Young Adults

 As parents, we are the ultimate organizers and planners of our children’s lives.
-From the moment they are born until they turn 18 we plan their education, sports and hobby activities.
+From the moment they are born until they turn 18, we plan their education, sports and hobby activities.
 Yet, we put off making plans for who we want to care for our children should something happen to us.

 Unimaginable accidents happen.
 If something happened to you and you weren’t able to communicate your wishes, who would care for your children?
 Did you know that if the police do not have clear instructions from you about who is to care for your minor children, they could be put into the custody of Child Protective Services?

-Envision how traumatic the situation would be for your children.
+Envision how traumatic that situation would be for your children.
 You’re gone.
 They are living with strangers—scared, hurt and angry.

-The Kids Protection Plan® is a set of instructions, legal documents and an Emergency ID card for your wallet that provides directions for estate planning of your minor children should something happen to you and you cannot communicate your wishes.
+The Plan for Minor Children is a set of instructions and legal documents that provide directions for estate planning of your minor children should something happen to you and you cannot communicate your wishes.

-Your Kids Protection Plan® will ensure your children are raised by the people you choose, who share your values and beliefs.
+Your Plan for Minor Children will ensure your children are raised by the people you choose, who share your values and beliefs.
 Contact an experienced St. Petersburg estate planning attorney for children today for more information.

-- Legal documents to name short-term guardians who can be there immediately for your children so they’ll never be taken into the arms of strangers or anyone you wouldn’t want.
+- Legal documents to name short-term guardians who can be there immediately for your minor children, so they’ll never be taken into the arms of strangers or anyone you would not want.
 Not even for a moment!

-- Legal documents to name long-term guardians who will raise your children just as you would, so there is no family feuding over your children.
+- Legal documents to name long-term guardians who will raise your minor children just as you would, so there is no family feuding over them.

 - Instructions and guidelines for your long-term guardians on how you want your children to be raised… making sure they are raised with your values, insights, stories and experience.